emdupre/nha-ml-nimg/_sources/01-data-structures.md

 ```

 One of the nice things about working with nilearn is that it will impose this convention for you,
-so you don't accidentally flip your dimensions when using a scikit-learn model !
+so you don't accidentally flip your dimensions when using a scikit-learn model!

 ## Creating and viewing a connectome

-The simpler and most commonly used kind of connectivity is correlation.
+The simplest and most commonly used kind of functional connectivity is pairwise correlation between ROIs.
-It models the full (marginal) connectivity between pairwise ROIs.
 We can estimate it using [`nilearn.connectome.ConnectivityMeasure`](https://nilearn.github.io/modules/generated/nilearn.connectome.ConnectivityMeasure.html).

 ```{code-cell} python3